Fencing at the 2020 Summer Olympics – Men's épée: Competition format

 The 1996 tournament had vastly simplified the competition format into a single-elimination bracket, with a bronze medal match.
-The 2020 tournament will continue to use that format.
+The 2020 tournament continued the use of that format.
 Fencing is done to 15 touches or to the completion of three three-minute rounds if neither fencer reaches 15 touches by then.
 At the end of time, the higher-scoring fencer is the winner; a tie results in an additional one-minute sudden-death time period.
 This sudden-death period is further modified by the selection of a draw-winner beforehand; if neither fencer scores a touch during the minute, the predetermined draw-winner wins the bout.
 Standard épée rules regarding target area, striking, and priority are used.

 Schedule

 The competition is held over a single day, Sunday, 25 July.
 The first session runs from 9 a.m. to approximately 4:20 p.m. (when the quarterfinals are expected to conclude), after which there is a break until 6 p.m. before the semifinals and medal bouts are held.
 Men's épée bouts alternate with the women's foil event bouts.